Written by: Drew Canole

 Is Keto A Long-Term Diet Plan?

-A common question people have about the keto diet - is it a long term diet?
+A common question people have about the keto diet when figuring out what is a keto diet - is it a long term diet?

 There was a study done that tested the general impact of a keto diet on someone who used it for a longer period of time.
 The results were very positive and proved the diet to be a good, healthy way to approach transforming your lifestyle.